akubly/ai_challenge/README.md

 To support both human-friendly explanations and ease of debugging, your calculator may output **any intermediate steps or explanations** as desired, but the **final result must always be printed on a line by itself, prefixed with `RESULT:`** (with a single space after the colon).

+The tests and tools will only consider the value after `RESULT:` as the answer.
+All results should be output with up to 6 decimal places (rounded, not truncated).

-This allows tests and tools to reliably extract the actual result, while users can see the full calculation process.
+This allows the test scripts to reliably extract the actual result, while users (and YOU) can see the full calculation process.

 **Example:**
 ```